microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationKeyCredential.md

 ```

 ## Description
-the Get-EntraApplicationKeyCredential cmdlet gets the key credentials for an application.
+The Get-EntraApplicationKeyCredential cmdlet gets the key credentials for an application.

 ## Examples